 Poor punctuality is not acceptable.
-If NAME misses the start of the day he/she can miss work and time with his/her class teacher getting vital information and news for the day.
+If (child's name) misses the start of the day he/she can miss work and time with his/her class teacher getting vital information and news for the day.

 Late arriving pupils also disrupt lessons, can be embarrassing for the child and can also encourage absence.

-The school day starts at? and we expect NAME to be in class at that time.
-Registers are marked by twice a day and NAME will receive a late mark if he/she is not punctual.
+The school day starts at 8:55am and we expect (child's name) to be in class at that time.
+Registers are marked by twice a day and (child's name) will receive a late mark if he/she is not punctual.

-In accordance with the Regulations, if NAME arrives after the close of registration she will receive a mark that shows her to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
+In accordance with the Regulations, if (child's name) arrives after the close of registration she will receive a mark that shows him/her to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.